-Graduate students at OSU can seek a concurrent degree or a dual major within one degree.
+Graduate students at Oregon State can seek a concurrent degree or a dual major within one degree.

 A dual major is earned with one degree (M.A., M.S., MPH, etc.) and two majors, for example, a master of science in Crop Science and Toxicology.
 Please review the guidelines for a dual major master's or dual major Ph.D.